KernelGamut32/angular-academy-public/week01/examples/typescript-task-manager/README.md

 # TypeScript Task Manager

-This is a sample TypeScript project demonstrating key features of the language including types, interfaces, classes, generics, and unit testing with Jasmine/Karma.
+This is a sample TypeScript project demonstrating key features of the language including types, interfaces, classes, and generics.

 ## 📦 Prerequisites
 - Node.js and npm
 - TypeScript (`npm install -g typescript`)
-- Chrome (for Karma testing)

 ## 📁 Install Dependencies
 ```bash